Find Wasted Google Ads Spend in 15 Minutes with AI

 Bid strategy or product feed issue in Shopping campaigns

-Claude synthesises the full conversation: "1.
+A typical output: "1.
 Add 23 negative keywords to Non-Brand Search (stops roughly $200/week in wasted spend).
-2. Pause the 3 ad variants with CTR below 2% in Brand campaign and direct budget to the top performer.
-3. Increase daily budget for Top Products Shopping by 30% -- it hits its limit by 2pm and leaves conversions on the table."
+2. Pause the 3 keyword variants with $50+ spend and zero conversions.
+3. Increase daily budget for Top Products Shopping by 30%, it hits its limit by 2pm and leaves conversions on the table."

 Analysis Time Comparison

-Minutes per task: manual Google Ads workflow vs Claude + Falcon
+Minutes per task: manual Google Ads workflow vs Claude + Ads

 145m